 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-She however can talk quite normally but can stutter sometimes.
+I think my daughter might be autistic.
+First of all, she appears in her own world and finds it hard to react to things going on around.
+For instance, she has difficulty responding to someone waving at her.
+At the mall or anywhere crowded, she gets really disorientated and unhappy.
+She can talk normally but stutters sometimes.
 When she was younger, she liked to line her cars up on the mat rather than play with them.
-She appears normal and can talk but just simply can appear in her own world and doesn’t know how to react.
-It seems more than aspie to me but I was wondering, is there anything in between and also can autism be detected on a brain scan?
-Also someone might give her a look or wave but she can’t react appropriately.
+She appears in her own world and doesn’t know how to react to others.
+It seems more than Asperger syndrome to me but I was wondering the characterization of the entire spectrum.
+Can autism be detected on a brain scan?
+Also, someone might give her a look or wave but she can’t react appropriately.
 She gets really odd looks sometimes because people don’t realize there might be something wrong with her.
+Also, her dad has schizophrenia.
 Thanks.
-Also her dad has schizophrenia if that’s of any help.

 Thanks for your question.
 The description you give for your child is indeed confusing.
 When you describe her language as quite normal, it suggests this is not autism.
 When you describe these episodes of being in her own world, and being disoriented as to how to respond to others sometimes, it is less clear.